AlibabaCloudDocs/alikafka/intl.en-US/User guide/Connectors/Create a connector/Create a MaxCompute sink connector.md

     |Connector consumer group|The name of the consumer group that is used by the connector.
 We recommend that you start the name of this consumer group with connect-cluster.|

-## Create a MaxCompute sink connector
+## Create and deploy a MaxCompute sink connector.

-To create a MaxCompute sink connector that is used to synchronize data from Message Queue for Apache Kafka to the MaxCompute sink connector, perform the following operations:
+You can create and deploy a MaxCompute sink connector that is used to synchronize data from Message Queue for Apache Kafka to the MaxCompute sink connector.

 1. Log on to the [Message Queue for Apache KafkaConsole](https://kafka.console.aliyun.com/?spm=a2c4g.11186623.2.22.6bf72638IfKzDm).